The Impact of the COVID-19 Supply Chain Disruption

 The COVID-19 Pandemic Creates Logistics Deadlock

-Around 40% of annual global air cargo is typically transported in the belly of passenger aircrafts.
-This method of transport is crucial for global supply chains— everything from semi-finished assemblies to finished products are transported using these aircrafts.
+Logistics issues related to quality, payment terms and air cargo capacity became major obstacles when attaining personal protective equipment (PPE), most of which was located overseas, and other components.
+Pre-pandemic, around 40% of annual global air cargo (approximately 700,000 tonnes per week) was transported in the belly of passenger aircraft.
+This method of transport is crucial for global supply chain management — everything from semi-finished assemblies to finished products are transported using these aircraft.

-As certain geographies experience a second wave of the pandemic, it is important to remember that supply chain is a profession that requires resilience.
+As we continue deploying vaccines and wait to see what the pandemic holds for us, it is important to remember that supply chain is a profession that requires resilience.
 While the responsibilities of supply chain teams did not change during the COVID-19 crisis, the urgency and speed at which they had to work was amplified dramatically.

-The implications of this pandemic will be a defining moment in the future of supply chain, how we ultimately orchestrate and manage it and facilitate business continuity.
+The implications of this pandemic will be a defining moment in the future of supply chain strategy, how we ultimately orchestrate and manage future disruptions and facilitate business continuity.
 The lessons we learn and apply to our supply chains will make the biggest difference.
-Is a resilient supply chain top of mind for you?
+Is supply chain resilience top of mind for you?